New Haven Divorce Attorney

 Whether you have questions about the grounds for divorce in New Haven, Connecticut or the filing process, let The Law Offices of Thomas J. Piscatelli, LLC represent you.
 Call (203) 528-0890 or contact the firm online.

 Grounds for Divorce in Connecticut

 For a Connecticut no-fault divorce, there are 2 grounds available – irretrievable breakdown of the marriage or separation (the spouses have lived separate and apart by reason of incompatibility for a continuous 18 months prior to the separation).
 The courts and most couples in Connecticut prefer no-fault divorces, as these tend to reduce conflict.

-If a couple does seek to file divorce on fault grounds in Connecticut, they may cite any of the following:
+If a couple does seek to file a Connecticut no-fault divorce, they may cite any of the following:

 - Fraudulent contract(a spouse hid something important at the time of the marriage, like being a drug addict)